FoxGeoff/SecuringAngularApps/README.md

 Database for API: Database=securingangularappscourseapi Database for STS: Database=securingangularappscoursests

-## Task: Update .Net and all packages
+## Task: Update .Net and all packages to asp.net 3.1

 * <https://stackoverflow.com/questions/36023982/nuget-re-targeting-after-upgrading-from-net-framework-4-5-to-4-6-1#40681448>